filipecalegario/awesome-generative-ai/README.md

 ### Text-related Generative Tools

+* [danielmiessler/fabric](https://github.com/danielmiessler/fabric): fabric is an open-source framework for augmenting humans using AI.
+It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere
 * [Jack AI](https://www.usejackai.com): AI Marketing Copywriter tool
 * [aiPDF](https://aipdf.ai): The most advanced AI document assistant
 * [AICamp](https://aicamp.so/): ChatGPT for Teams